HYENA-007-CYBER/ros2_humble_notes/week_3.md

 - Inertia matrix has uniform values
 - Center of mass is lowered slightly with `<origin xyz="0 0 0.02"/>`

-This improves simulation realism and reduces wobbling.
+This improves simulation realism and reduces wobbling

 ---

-## ✅ Summary
+## Bot Structure

 | Component   | Description |
 |-------------|-------------|